hamakihito/slacktagcloud/README.md

 # slacktagcloud

-make tag cloud image for a slack channel
+Make tag cloud image for a slack channel